adhishmeena/adhishmeena/README.md

 - 👋 Hi, I’m @adhishmeena
-- 👀 I’m interested in containers,devops, Go,javascript,Kubernetes,podman, RHEL, Salesforce and TypeScript.
+- 👀 I’m interested in Salesforce,containers, devops, Go, javascript, Kubernetes, podman, RHEL and TypeScript.
-- 🌱 I’m currently learning and Building Application on Go.
+- 🌱 I’m currently learning and Building Application on Go and salesforce.
-- 💞️ I’m looking to collaborate on Go projects.
+- 💞️ I’m looking to collaborate on Go and Javascript projects.
 - 📫 you can reach me via linkedin.

 <!---